jacksleight/laravel-raster/README.md

 * **cacheKey (string|array)**
   Cache key.
 If an array is provided it will be hashed to generate a key.

 The `cache` option can also be used as a shortcut.
-Pass an integer to enable caching and set the for value, pass a string or array to enable caching and set the key value.
+Pass an integer to enable caching and set the `cacheFor` value, pass a string or array to enable caching and set the `cacheKey` value.

 ## Viewport Basis